Voltage doubler

-A voltage doubler is an electronic circuit which charges capacitors from the input voltage and switches these charges in such a way that, in the ideal case, exactly twice the voltage is produced at the output as at its input.
+A voltage doubler is an electronic circuit that charges capacitors from the input voltage and switches these charges in such a way that, in the ideal case, exactly twice the voltage is produced at the output as at its input.

 The simplest of these circuits is a form of rectifier which takes an AC voltage as input and outputs a doubled DC voltage.
-The switching elements are simple diodes and they are driven to switch state merely by the alternating voltage of the input.
+The switching elements are simple diodes, driven to switch state merely by the alternating voltage of the input.
 DC-to-DC voltage doublers cannot switch in this way and require a driving circuit to control the switching.
 They frequently also require a switching element that can be controlled directly, such as a transistor, rather than relying on the voltage across the switch as in the simple AC-to-DC case.

 Voltage doublers are a variety of voltage multiplier circuits.
 Many, but not all, voltage doubler circuits can be viewed as a single stage of a higher-order multiplier: cascading identical stages together achieves a greater voltage multiplication.